nembrinj/protofablab/2025/projects/Group103/README.md

 catkin_install_python(PROGRAMS scripts/led_nav.py DESTINATION ${CATKIN_PACKAGE_BIN_DESTINATION})
 ```

 This is also well documented in the exercise [AN_02](/2025/assignments/AN_02), so don't forget to follow the steps of rebuilding the project using `catkin_make`.
 Thus, our Python script is executed on the same node as the ROS-master and enforces control over the robot by subscribing and publishing on ROS-topics.
-We collect and publish the following in- and outputs from and to the Turtlebot3:
+We collect and publish the following inputs and outputs from and to the Turtlebot3:

 | Direction | Description       | Purpose              | Type       | Object Type     | Topic                         |
 |-----------|-------------------|----------------------|------------|-----------------|-------------------------------|